kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 - **Monitoring & Alerting**: Proactive real-time monitoring with alerting and automatic remediation for increased stability.
 - **Patch Management**: Keep your endpoints up-to-date and protected with streamlined patch management.
 - **Security Features**: Mandatory 2FA, IP restrictions, role-based access control.
-# Getting Started with Level

-* Level gives you **14 days free trial** to learn everything about it or book a demo.
-  Already signed up and getting started!
----
-# Overview of Level Dashboard

-- **Devices** → This is for all the devices created when you install new agent (Favorites, New Devices, Ungrouped &
 # Getting Started with level

 * level gives you 14 days free trial to learn everything about it or book a demo.
 Already signup & getting started.

 * ### Overview of level dashboard.
-  - Devices : This is for all the devices created when you install new agent (Favourites, New devices, Ungrouped & grouped devices)
+  - Devices : This is for all the devices created when you install new agent (Favourit, New devices, Ungrouped & grouped devices)
   - Automations : Supercharge Workflow and handle repetitive tasks.
   - Policies -> Reporting -> Updates -> Alerts.